Probability of Success for Dual Endpoints (PFS & OS)

 Option 4: High PoS Group Sequential Design

-The fourth option is a group sequential design with a lower hazard ratio threshold of 0.5 (for interim analysis) and a higher hazard ratio threshold of 1.2 (for final analysis).
+The fourth example option is a group sequential design with a lower hazard ratio threshold of 0.5 (for interim analysis) and a higher hazard ratio threshold of 1.2 (for final analysis).
 Refer to the table below for the values of the user-defined parameters used in this option.

 User parameter | Value |